 - i.
 Each team MUST have the endorsement of a faculty or staff advisor at their school and must provide contact information for their faculty advisor, regardless of whether the advisor will participate with the team at the HCSC.
 All universities with participating teams are strongly encouraged to have faculty or other university advisors attend the competition. - ii.
-Bids to the Heartland Challenge must be accepted by a team's faculty advisor.
+Bids to the Heartland Challenge must be accepted by the team's faculty advisor.
 The faculty advisor must, on behalf of the sponsoring university, attest to the eligibility of the team, their adherence to the rules and guidelines, and acknowledge potential penalties for violations and infractions. - i.
 Nature of Ventures: The competition is for new, independent ventures in the seed, start-up, or early growth stages.
 Generally excluded are the following: buy-outs, expansions of existing companies, real estate syndications, tax shelters, franchises, licensing agreements for distribution in a different geographical area, and spinouts from existing corporations.
 Technology licenses from universities or research labs are encouraged if the intellectual property has not been previously commercialized.
 The management team must bring significant added value to the technology (not solely be in business to sell a license with developed technology). - j.
-Attendance: To be considered for any award, all competing (presenting) team members must arrive at the HCSC on Thursday, April 13, 2023 and be present on Friday, April 14, 2023 at the appropriate time for the Semifinal Round; and on Saturday, April 15, 2023, for the Final Round and Startup Expo.
+Attendance: To be considered for any award, all competing (presenting) team members must arrive at the HCSC on Thursday, April 11, 2024 in time for the kickoff event.
+They must also be present on Friday, April 12, 2024 at the appropriate time for the Semifinal Round and Investor Roundtables; and on Saturday, April 13, 2024, for the, Final Round, Elevator Pitch Competition and Startup Expo.
 Teams may not add or substitute presenting members during the competition.
-Teams must attend the live awards ceremony on Saturday night to receive their awards.
+Teams must attend the awards ceremony on Saturday night to receive their awards.
 Teams should plan return travel no earlier than Sunday morning.